 - Set the Cloud app to VPN Server.

 - Set the Grant (access control) to Require multi-factor authentication.
 You can use other controls as necessary.

 In this step, you deploy a trusted root certificate for VPN authentication to your on-premises AD.

 To deploy the trusted root certificate, you need to:

 - Add the downloaded certificate as a trusted root CA for VPN authentication.

 - Import the root certificate to the VPN server and VPN client.

 - Verify that the certificates are present and show as trusted.

 In this step, you can create OMA-DM based VPNv2 profiles using Intune to deploy a VPN Device Configuration policy.
-If you want to use SCCM or PowerShell Script to create VPNv2 profiles, see VPNv2 CSP settings for more details.
+If you want to use Configuration Manager or PowerShell Script to create VPNv2 profiles, see VPNv2 CSP settings for more details.